dhakalu/sikshya-lambda-functions/README.md

 ## Stack

-This application was originally written to host it in `AWS Lambda`.
+This application was originally written to host it in `AWS Lambda`. `AWS lambda` is fully managed serverless service.
+In data layer we are using `DynamoDB` to store our data.
+Other services used include: `AWS Parameter Store`, `AWS Cloudromation`, [`serverless`](https://www.serverless.com/examples/).
+Our application layer/ or lambda functions have been writtern in `NodeJS` using `Apollo-Lambda` library.
+The API are written in `GraphQL`

 ## School Query Patterns